jbaayen/ipython-notebook-browser/README.md

 ipython-notebook-browser
 ========================

-Simple QtWebKit-based shell for the IPython notebook
+Simple QtWebKit-based shell for the IPython notebook.